design-first/system-designer-documentation/docs/Quick Start.md

 ## Run the system

-* click on the run button on the left (the 2nd button from the top)
+* click on the run button on the left (the 2nd button from the top),
-* A new window informing you that your system is running will open
+* a new window informing you that your system is running will open and

 ![Image Alt](../../img/quick-start-12-run.png)

 >Your system is in fact running by a runtime, [System Runtime](https://designfirst.io/systemruntime/), in this new window.
 All the messages and logs from your system will be then send to System Designer.

-* click on the **Logs** tab to see all the logs send by the runtime
+* click on the **Logs** tab to see all the logs send by the runtime.

 ![Image Alt](../../img/quick-start-12-logs.png)